UsabilityEngineering/ux-portfolio-laile823/README.md

-# UX Portfolio
+# Lai's UX Portfolio

 I'm Lai Le, a computer science major from Chico State.
+This is my UX portfolio where I take a dive into the usuability of products and their user experience.

 ## UX Team Project